 The main centre for information if you are visiting the parc is at Florac and this should be your first destination if you are passing a few days in the Cevennes.

+The parc has different characteristics in the north-west and the south-east (either side of the mountains) with the countryside more rugged in the northern, Massif Central, part and more Mediterranean in nature towards the south-east.
 Although there is a great deal of enjoyment in visiting even if you stay in your car it is above all a region to visit to explore the wilderness, the rugged terrain, and to hike or cycle through the countryside, or pursue other outdoor activities.

 Towns, villages and mountains in Cevennes National Park

-The Gorges du Tarn are to the north-east of the Cevennes National Park and one of our favourite places in France.
+The Gorges du Tarn are to the north-west of the Cevennes National Park and one of our favourite places in France.
 Another particular scenic highlight is the rock formations at the Chaos de Nimes-le-Vieux (follow the road south of Florac towards Meyrueis via the Col du Perjuret).

+There are several small villages to discover as you explore the Cevennes, including La-Garde-Guerin, a fortified village and Le Pont-de-Montvert also a very attractive small village.
 Towards the north of the Parc you can visit Mende, an attractive town in the Lot Valley, before setting south to explore the interior wilderness around Mont Lozere.
-You can get within a couple of kilometres of the summit of Mont Lozère by car, via Le Bleymard.
+From here you can follow the road south to Florac and Mont Aigoual.